 Once we’ve completed our assessment, we can diagnose and recommend the right type and level of care based on your unique needs.
 Learn more about addiction assessment.

 Ongoing education and support for our patients and their families

+Addiction care is a continuous process that involves help from loved ones and a variety of support systems.
 Patients and loved ones whose lives have been touched by addiction can access our wide range of education resources.
 We also recommend that you and your family members take part in 12-step programs offered by organizations in our community for additional support.